 Interested in horses and volunteering?
 The GEC is a non profit group who promotes equine educational opportunities.
 Email firstname.lastname@example.org or call 410-663-4445 for details.
 You may also check out their website: www.grahameq.org.

-The Friends of Jerusalem Mill (FOJM), is an organized group of volunteers dedicated to restoring, preserving, and interpreting the 18th and 19th century Jerusalem Mill Village.
+The Friends of Jerusalem Mill (FOJM) is an organized group of volunteers dedicated to restoring, preserving and interpreting the 18th and 19th century Jerusalem Mill Village.
 FOJM always welcomes new members and volunteers.
 If you are interested in Living History programs or renovating historic structures, this may be a group for you.
-For more information contact the Friends at 410-877-3560.
+For more information contact the FOJM at 410-877-3560 or visit jerusalemmill.org.

 Do you like to work outside and get your hands dirty?
 If you are a handyman or woman, volunteer maintenance may be the right fit for you.
-Contact Park Headquarters if you would like more information 410-592-2897.
+For more information, Contact Park Headquarters at 410-592-2897.

 Naturalist and Special Programs

-We are always looking for qualified people who may be interested in assisting with special programs such as campfires, nature hikes, or even a hayride.
+We are always looking for qualified people who may be interested in assisting with special programs such as campfires, nature hikes or even arts and crafts.
 We offer a variety of programs for all seasons.
 For the safety of our young visitors, all volunteer naturalist candidates are carefully screened and require background checks.
+Contact Ranger Andrea Townsley-Sapp at email@example.com.

-With over 100 miles of trails, trail work is a year round endeavor.
+With over 120 miles of trails, trail work is a year-round endeavor.
 We offer training and guidance for all of our trail volunteers in the principles of sustainable trail design.
 Due to the sensitive nature of trail work, it is important to work closely with park staff.
-Please contact Jen Cashell at 410-329-6809 if trail work interests you.
+Please contact Jen Cashell at firstname.lastname@example.org if trail work interests you.

 Become a Volunteer Ranger and help protect Maryland’s natural resources!
-The Volunteer Ranger Program is for people ages 18 and older who want to assist the Department’s regular work force in state parks with operations, programs, and public service.
+The Volunteer Ranger Program is for people ages 18 and older who want to assist the Department’s regular work force in state parks with operations, programs and public service.
 Volunteers are trained and provided with uniforms for their jobs once they have completed 40 hours of volunteer service at a state park.
-A one-day orientation training helps rangers become acclimated to the state forest and park service.
-Additional training opportunities, that may include CPR, first aid, search and rescue, and trail stewardship, are offered on a regional basis.
+A one-day orientation training helps rangers become acclimated to the Maryland Park Service.
+Additional training opportunities may include CPR and basic first aid, search and rescue and trail stewardship, are offered on a regional basis.
 As ambassadors of the state parks, Volunteer Rangers serve a vital role to the public.
 Thousands of visitors to Maryland’s state parks look to Volunteer Rangers for guidance and help.

 All Volunteers Must:

-Once again, if you are interested, please contact Volunteer Coordinator Richard Bauer at firstname.lastname@example.org, Gunpowder Falls Headquarters at 410-592-2897, or the contact information listed above.
+Once again, if you are interested in any of these opportunities, please contact Volunteer Coordinator Richard Bauer at firstname.lastname@example.org, Gunpowder Falls Headquarters at 410-592-2897 or the contact information listed with each opportunity.

 580 Taylor Ave, Annapolis MD 21401